gfgkmn/web_search/README.md

   g:web_search_command | any string           | if set g:web_search_browser has no effect. your favorite browser. no default. g:web_search_use_default_mapping | "yes", any | if set to "yes" the default mappings get set. default: unset

-the default is to search in duckduckgo with lynx. to use f.e. firefox with yahoo put this in your .vimrc:
+the default is to search in google with w3m. to use f.e. firefox with yahoo put this in your .vimrc:
 ```
   let g:web_search_command = "firefox"